dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

 download_data('./data/', "test")
 ```

-Now let's load in memory the data.
+Now let's load the data in memory.

 ```python
 # load the data